thombashi/pingparsing/README.rst

 Summary
 -------

-pingparsing is a python library of parsing ping command output.
+pingparsing is a Python library for parsing ping command output.

 Usage
 =====